khushsidhu/khushsidhu.github.io/_posts/2019-03-08-projectB-week3.md

 I faced some difficulty in using the scale tool because Figma doesn't allow us to manually enter the numeric values while scaling the components.

 ## Plan for next week
 Next week I am planning to design other pages of the magazine such as categories and article pages.
+I would refer more tutorials and explore other tools of Figma.